Golden Knights blast Panthers 9-3 in Game 5 to capture first Stanley Cup title

 The Knights got the rest of their scoring from Nic Hague, Alec Martinez, Reilly Smith, Michael Amadio, Ivan Barbashev and Nicolas Roy.
 Martinez's goal in the second period came nine years to the day after he delivered the double-overtime goal in Game 5 to give the Los Angeles Kings' the cup.

-Hill came through with another strong performance that has quickly made him a Knights fan favorite, even earning “MVP!
+Hill came through with another strong performance with 31 saves that has quickly made him a Knights fan favorite, even earning “MVP!
 MVP!” chants in the third period.
 Jack Eichel, the eight-year pro playing in his first postseason, had three assists.

+“This is what everyone dreams of," Eichel said.
+“You come to an organization like this and the expectation is to win this thing.
+It’s a special place to play."

 As captain, Stone was the first to lift the cup before handing it over to the six Misfits to each get their turn skating with the trophy before handing it down the line to the rest of the team.

 “Unbelievable,” Stone said.
-“The look in my teammates eyes when I got it, one of the craziest feelings I’ve ever had.
+“The look in my teammates' eyes when I got it, one of the craziest feelings I’ve ever had.
 I can’t even describe the feelings in my stomach right now.
-It’s everything you can imagine.
-The grind of an 82-game season, four playoff rounds.
-You grind and you grind and you grind.”
+It’s everything you can imagine.”

-Aaron Ekblad, Sam Reinhart and Sam Bennett scored for Florida, and Sergei Bobrovsky was overwhelmed in another tough performance against Vegas after carrying Florida to the final.
-Missing from the lineup was Matthew Tkachuk, the king of game-winning shots during the playoffs but never the same after crushing blow to his shoulder by Vegas' Keegan Kolesar in Game 3.
+Aaron Ekblad, Sam Reinhart and Sam Bennett scored for Florida, and Sergei Bobrovsky was overwhelmed in another tough performance against Vegas — allowing eight goals on 30 shots on goal — after carrying Florida to the final.
+Missing from the lineup was star forward Matthew Tkachuk after playing injured in Game 4.

+“It was a privilege for me to play with them and fight with them,” Bobrovsky said.
+“It’s definitely tough to lose that way and end the season that way.
+But we have done a fantastic job and I want to stick to that.”

 The Knights have set the standard of what an expansion franchise should look like, making the Cup Final in their first season and the playoffs in every year but one.
 Six players remain from the initial 2017-18 team that lost in five games to the Washington Capitals in the final.